This post may contain affiliate links. Read the full disclosure

 Certain entry tickets give you access to private change rooms that have an access band so you can leave your stuff in there while also having somewhere to change.
-This was fantastic!

 Indoors there are several pools that are heated at different temperatures.
 Most of them are quite warm, like a hot bath so we headed outdoors instead with the kids to the wave pool!

 All of the baths at Gellert are heated to a certain degree, ranging from 21 to 40 degrees celsius.
 That is very hot water when considering what kids can tolerate.

 Outdoors there are 3 pools with the wave pool being one of the coolest and in fact, it was freezing!
 But being a hot day, it was ok!